Author: Oleksii Kachaiev <kachayev@gmail.com>

 import numpy as np

-from sklearn.utils import Bunch
+from sklearn.utils import Bunch, deprecated

 _DEFAULT_HOME_FOLDER_KEY = "SKADA_DATA_FOLDER"